karlvr/consistent.js/README.md

 ### Parent scopes

 You can create child scopes.
 Child scopes will look to their parent if they don’t contain a value for a given property key, in order to populate a DOM node or when looking for an event handler function.
+This includes value functions.
+Note that `this` inside the value function will be the child scope, rather than the scope in which it is defined.

-When a child scope is applied it automatically applies its parent scope.
+When `apply()` is called on a child scope, it automatically calls `apply()` on its parent scope.

 Watch handler functions added to parent scopes will be fired for changes in child scopes.
+Note that `this` inside the watch function will be the child scope, rather than the scope in which it is defined.

 ```javascript
 var rootScope = $.consistent(); /* Create the root scope */